-Not only do they have clothes, but they have furniture, toys, costumes, and shoes too.
-If you go into a Once Upon A Child, you’re bound to find something.
+When you go into a Once Upon A Child, you’re bound to find something.

 If you decide to sell your children items to Once Upon A Child, they even pay you on the spot.
 I usually sell some items and use that money to buy a few items that they have in the store that day.